ucscode/project-verse/README.md

 ![PV 404](https://i.imgur.com/lGqc4mh.png "Project Verve 404 Display")

-For example, your domain is www.domain.com, when a person visits www.domain.com, a 404 error will be returned because you have not registered the homepage.
+For example, your domain is www.domain.com, when a person visits www.domain.com, a 404 error will be displayed because you have not registered the ```home``` page.

-Similarly, if a person visits www.domain.com/account, same 404 error will be returned because you have not registered the "account" page.
+Similarly, if a person visits another page like www.domain.com/account, same 404 error will be displayed because you have not registered the "```account```" page.

-To register a page, you must create a ```new stdClass()``` instance, assign properties to it, and then register it.
+To register a page, you must create a ```new stdClass()``` instance, assign some properties to it, and pass it to ```Temp::register``` method.

 #### Example - www.domain.com